 The process begins in the sophomore year

 Students apply to CISLA during the first semester (fall) of the sophomore year.
 The application process is open to sophomores only.

 How to apply

-The application process begins during the CISLA sophomore informational meeting held every September.
-At this meeting, interested students submit their background information and provide their email address.
+The application process begins during a CISLA sophomore informational meeting held every September.
+At this meeting, interested students receive additional details about the application process and provide their email address.
 All interested applicants will be asked to complete an Intent to Apply Google form.

-- A brief essay explaining why the applicant would like to be part of CISLA
+- A motivation statement of approximately 200 words explaining why the applicant would like to be a CISLA scholar

-- A list of four proposed supporting courses (see below)
+- A list and rationale of four proposed supporting courses (see below)

 Guidance on coursework

-In keeping with CISLA's mission to produce scholars with broad and substantive knowledge of the world, the supporting courses must be taken outside of the student's major (though they may be used to fulfill requirements for a minor or double major), and no more than one course may be at the 100 level or graded as satisfactory/unsatisfactory.
+In keeping with CISLA's mission to produce scholars with broad knowledge of global issues, the supporting courses should be taken outside of the student's major (although they may be used to fulfill requirements for a minor or double major), and no more than one course may be at the 100-level or graded pass/nonpass marking.